pawamoy/git-changelog/docs/usage.md

 ```

 As you can see, compared to provider-specific references,
-trailers are written out explicitely, so it's a bit more work,
+trailers are written out explicitly, so it's a bit more work,
 but this ensures your changelog can be rendered correctly *anywhere*,
-not just on GitHub or GitLab, and without pre/post-processing.
+not just on GitHub, GitLab or Bitbucket, and without pre/post-processing.

 Trailers are rendered in the Keep A Changelog template.
 If the value is an URL, a link is created with the token as title.